-When the Firstborn first floated to Sangrar they met the gods at Jahar in what would be known as the Congress of the Gods.
+When the Firstborn first floated to Sangrar they met the gods at Jahar in what would become known as the Congress of the Gods.
 The Ealar and Elehu attended in person, but the Craeylu looked down upon their handiwork from Tar-Livarre’s grassy balcony.
 With Zuras’s Ban in effect, they could not set foot on Sangrar, but that didn’t stop Lillandra from taking over as the mistress of ceremonies.

 She told the Firstborn many things – their sacred duty to pray; her Ban against the races mingling lest love gone wrong bring Sorrow to the world; and also the Test of the Stones.